 For a hundred years, the idea that multivitamin supplements were effective went unchallenged.
 In recent times this belief has come into question.
 For people who are malnourished, or deficient, taking a multivitamin is unquestionably useful.
 However, if you already consume a healthy diet which contains high levels of fruit and vegetables, not only is a multivitamin redundant, it may actually be harming your health.

 The issue with multivitamins is that the populations who are most in need of them are also the populations least likely to take them.
 Whereas people who don’t need to take them, are much more likely to.
 If you are considering taking a multivitamin, then first you should look at your current diet.
 Is it already healthy?
 If so then you probably get more benefit from avoiding a multivitamin and perhaps topping up individual vitamins or minerals that you may be deficient in.

 If your diet is not currently healthy, then consider whether it would be possible to improve it in any way, before jumping to the multivitamin.
 That does not mean that a multivitamin would not be beneficial, just that it should be seen as a last solution rather than a first line of defence.

 What is interesting about a lot of the studies that have been mentioned in this article is the fact that results are often seen in people with poor diets, or in people who are overweight or infirm.
 The elderly may see quite a lot of benefits from taking multivitamins, partly because they are at higher risk of infection, or macular degeneration, but also because their diet and health may be sub optimal.

 People who are relatively healthy are often not used in these studies, and when they are the study often fails to see a significant improvement in their health.
-For men specifically, there does not appear to be any real benefit to taking multivitamins unless 1) your diet is unhealthy and you are deficient in a number of vitamins and minerals, or 2) you have a health condition.
+For men specifically, it can help you, but it probably won’t help substantially unless your diet is unhealthy and you are deficient in a number of vitamins and minerals, or you have a health condition.